sockmaster27/svader/README.md

 # Svader

-Easily create fragment shaders for Svelte apps using WebGL and WebGPU.
+Create GPU-rendered Svelte components with WebGL and WebGPU fragment shaders.

 ## What is a fragment shader?